sqroot-eu/sqroot.eu/_posts/2015/2015-09-05-office-prank-building-a-secondary-remote-to-a-wireless-doorbell.markdown

 Samy's tutorial taught me the basics of how wireless doorbells operate: the button, once pressed, sends out a repeating radio signal.
 The doorbell "hears" this signal and activates.
 The signal has a specific frequency and pattern that my remote must match in order to activate the doorbell.

-{% picture gallery 2015/09/doorbell/doorbell_back.jpg alt="Doorbell from behind" %}
+{% asset 2015/09/doorbell/doorbell_back.jpg alt="Doorbell from behind" %}
-{% picture gallery 2015/09/doorbell/doorbell_front.jpg alt="Doorbell from the front" %}
+{% asset 2015/09/doorbell/doorbell_front.jpg alt="Doorbell from the front" %}
-{% picture gallery 2015/09/doorbell/doorbell_button.jpg alt="Doorbell button" %}
+{% asset 2015/09/doorbell/doorbell_button.jpg alt="Doorbell button" %}

 The frequency range of the doorbell was easy enough to identify.